OddBloke/go-pr/README.md

 go-pr
 =====

-A RESTful API for managing Proportional Representation elections
+A RESTful API for managing Proportional Representation elections.